MyBitFoundation/MyBit-Network.tech/README.md

 yarn
 ```

-You should see an output similar to below:
+If successful you should see output similar to below:

 ```
 [1/4] Resolving packages...
 [2/4] Fetching packages...
 [3/4] Linking dependencies...
 [4/4] Building fresh packages...
-Done in 0.66s.
+Done in 5.69s.
 ```

 Then get a local test blockchain running using [Ganache](https://truffleframework.com/ganache)